BioPAL/BioPAL/README.md

         biopal

 ### Run the processor for developers
-Folowing run procedure works with any installation option (with a difference in command window call for option #3)

-3. In a conda command window, type the following instruction, which activates the biopal environment:
+1. In a conda command window, type the following instruction, which activates the biopal environment:

         conda activate biopal

     Then there are the following two choices: comand window or IDE.

 ##### To run the processor from command window (developers only):

-4. On the same conda command window execute:
+2. On the same conda command window execute:

         biopal --conf conffolder inputfilexml (if installed with option #1 or #2; execute from any folder) python -m biopal --conf conffolder inputfilexml (if installed with option #3; execute from /BioPAL folder)

     where:
-    -- `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` ) -- `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `/biopal/conf/`)
+    - `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` )
+    - `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `/biopal/conf/`)

     With the following command, default configurations present in `biopal/conf/` are used: